Steepest Gradient (%)

 Cycle at a 19% average grade for about a mile.

 This road is often (incorrectly) referred to as the steepest road in the US and world.
-Of the climbs we have recorded, Waipio is the steepest road bike climb in the world over ½ mile.
-Several short stretches of roadway on other rides exceed Waipio’s 19%, but not for more than two-tenths of a mile.
+Of the climbs we have recorded, Waipio has the steepest average for its entire climb of any climb over a half mile (in the category, its top dog).
+Several short stretches of roadway on other rides exceed Waipio’s 19%, but not for more than four-tenths of a mile.

 Waipio Valley is at the northern end of the Island of Hawaii (Big Island), 50 miles from Hilo, and 65 miles from Kona.
 The one to 1½ hour trip to reach this brief climb is worth it -- this is an iconic and special bicycle climb.
 But you may wonder, what exactly makes it so special?